 Our full and rich curriculum, with its range of experiences, ensures that every pupil at Swarland Primary School makes excellent progress both academically and personally.
 Our unique curriculum ensures that every child is given the opportunity to shine and flourish.

 Depth of curriculum

 Our definition of progress is the widening and deepening of essential knowledge and skills, understanding and learning behaviours.
-We design, organise and plan our curriculum to ensure that children are not merely covering content but achieving a depth to their learning which enables them to use their skills and understanding in all areas of the curriculum.
+We design, organise and plan our curriculum to ensure that children are not merely covering content but achieving mastery and depth to their learning which enables them to use their knowledge, skills and understanding across areas of the curriculum.

 Literacy is taught every day in a dedicated lesson and in a cross curricular way, which provide highly structured and demanding activities to ensure good pupil progress.
 We encourage reading for pleasure and enjoyment across the school.

 In EYFS children begin to use the Jelly Bean Scheme reading books as they promote a secure foundation in phonics.
 In KS1 we use, Oxford Reading Scheme supplemented with other texts.
 The Oxford Reading Scheme has systematic phonics at the heart of its books with well loved characters to engage the children.
 This scheme provides a breadth of rich reading material and experiences.
 This helps to play a major part in promoting language skills.
 By developing children's competence, precision and confidence as speakers, by encouraging the children to read poetry, fiction and non-fiction and by analysing the structure of stories so that insights into the nature and techniques of writing are gained, whilst at all times monitoring progress in each area, we feel we can provide a sound foundation on which your child's future language work can develop.